GoingOffRoading/Boilest-Scaling-Video-Encoder/README.md

 ---
 # What about Tdarr, Unmanic, or other existing distributed solutions??

 [Tdarr](https://home.tdarr.io/) is a great platform, but didn't setup or scale as well as I would have liked.
-I also found it dificult to under documented, closed source, had some design oddities, and hid features behind a paywall.
+I also found it comfortably to under documented, closed source, had some design oddities, and hid features behind a paywall.

 As frenzied as Tdarr fans are on Reddit, I just can't commit/subscribe to a service like that.

 [Unmanic](https://github.com/Unmanic/unmanic/tree/master) is magic...
 I am a big fan, and Unmanuc is comftorably the inspiration of this project.

-I would be using Unmanic today, instead of writing spagetti code, but Josh5 had previously [hardcoded the platform on an older version of FFmpeg](https://github.com/Unmanic/unmanic/blob/master/docker/Dockerfile#L82), doesn't currently support AV1, [has some complexities to build the container](https://github.com/Unmanic/unmanic/blob/master/docker/README.md) that make it dificult to code my own support, and doesn't seem to be keeping up on the repo or accepting PRs.
+I would be using Unmanic today, instead of writing spagetti code, but Josh5 had previously [hardcoded the platform on an older version of FFmpeg](https://github.com/Unmanic/unmanic/blob/master/docker/Dockerfile#L82), doesn't currently support AV1, [has some complexities to build the container](https://github.com/Unmanic/unmanic/blob/master/docker/README.md) that make it difficult to code my own support, and doesn't seem to be keeping up on the repo or accepting PRs.

 ---
 # Why not Handbrake?